Student Responsibility for Completion of Requirements

 NOTE: Certain programs may have admission standards which require the completion of the GUR prior to beginning study.
 Consult program advisors for details.

 All degree-seeking students, on or off campus, must complete all other common requirements for baccalaureate degrees.

 Scheduling of GUR Courses

 The first year’s schedule ordinarily should investigate potential majors, explore subjects in which a student has little or no experience, sample the main fields represented in the GUR (humanities, social sciences, natural sciences), and meet basic requirements in writing and mathematics.
 Students who are interested in a particular major should begin the basic work of that major.
 Concurrently, they should use the GUR and other courses to investigate areas of potential interest besides that major.
 Students who are unsure about what their major will be should explore fields in which they are, or may become, interested, by taking introductory courses in those fields.
 Some GUR courses will serve this purpose.
 It is perfectly permissible, in this exploration, to take non-GUR courses also.

 This strategy may be pursued in the sophomore year.
-By the third quarter of the sophomore year (more or less), students who take this approach should be ready to proceed in one of several majors, and will have also laid the basis for a liberal education.
+By the third quarter of the sophomore year (more or less), students who take this approach should be ready to proceed in one of several majors, and will have also laid the basis for a liberal arts and science education.

 It is strongly recommended that students continue the GUR into their junior and senior years, taking courses from the GUR list in which they have become interested, and also taking non-GUR electives.
 By doing this, students benefit from the interplay of “liberal” and “specialized” components of their education throughout their time at Western.
 A few majors require completion of the GUR before entering the major.